Entirely Passive Assisted Stretching for Everyone

 Vedic Thai Yoga

 This is a full-body treatment.
-For your session, you’ll wear comfortable clothing that does not restrict your movement.
-You will be clothed throughout your session; however, you will be asked to remove your shoes and socks.
+For your session, you’ll wear comfortable clothing that does not restrict your movement, like you’d wear to work out in.
+You will be clothed throughout your session except for shoes and socks.

 The Ayurvedic Facelift focuses on the head, face, and neck.